zbalkan/zbalkan.github.io/_posts/2025-08-17-log-replay.md

 3. Ensure that there is an alert with level **15** and has a MITRE ATT&CK TTP ID of *T1563.002 - Remote Service Session Hijacking: RDP Hijacking*.
 3. Ensure that there is an alert with level **15** and has a MITRE ATT&CK TTP ID of *T1078 - Valid Accounts*.

-How we will implement the rule depends on us but these are the minimum set of behaviors we want to observe if we replay these logs.
+How we will implement the rule depends on us but these are the minimum set of behaviours we want to observe if we replay these logs.

 #### ID4688-4778 RDP hijack command execution.evtx